shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ### About file schemas and templates

 The schema and templates in the Toolkit pipeline configuration allow you to take advantage of your Shotgun data for managing production files on disk.
-The schema in the Default Configuration includes entities like **Shot**, **Sequence**, **Asset**, **Asset Type**, etc.  Other entities **Level**, **Episode**, **Season**, or in our case, custom entities like **Set** can be added.
+The schema in the Default Configuration includes entities like **Shot**, **Sequence**, **Asset**, **Asset Type**, etc.  Other entities like **Level**, **Episode**, **Season**, or in our case, custom entities like **Set** can be added.

-The Toolkit platform allows you to build your folder structure dynamically by using a **schema**, a mini-version of a production folder structure that will be used as a template when building out your actual production filesystem.
+The Toolkit platform allows you to build your folder structure dynamically by using a **schema**, a miniature version of a production folder structure that will be used as a template when building out your actual production filesystem.
 The schema is an explicit guide for the dynamic creation of folders, and uses YAML files to define the rules for dynamically created folders.
 The Default Configuration includes a pre-configured schema that supports folder creation for both asset and shot pipelines.
 You will be modifying the portion of the schema that supports creating the asset folder structure, `/assets/<asset_type>/<asset>/<step>`, to add support for the new **Set** entity you’re creating.

-The [templates](https://support.shotgunsoftware.com/hc/en-us/articles/219040648#File%20System%20Template) allow you to dynamically name and save files as they’re created using Shotgun data and information from the schema structure.
+**Templates** allow you to dynamically name and save files as they’re created using Shotgun data and information from the schema structure.
 The Default Configuration provides a set of starter templates that you can edit to meet the needs of your pipeline.

 {% include info title="Note:" content="The Basic setup for Shotgun integrations doesn’t include filesystem management.
 In order to configure filesystem management for your project, your project will need and Advanced setup.
 The first guide, [Getting started with configurations](./advanced_config.md) goes through the Advanced setup process" %}

 ## Begin exercise

-Customizing your schema and templates will allow you to dynamically manage the files generated when creating the dining room set: a place setting, a steaming hot Filet Mignon, a bottle of Penfolds Grange Hermitage 1951, potatoes au gratin, lemon garlic asparagus, etc...
-Assets used in the dining room set will be associated with the dining room set entity enabling you to manage them more easily.
+Customizing your schema and templates will allow you to dynamically manage the files generated when creating the dining room set: a place setting, a steaming hot filet mignon, a bottle of Penfolds Grange Hermitage 1951, potatoes au gratin, lemon garlic asparagus, etc. Assets used in the dining room set will be associated with the "Dining Room" Set entity enabling you to manage them more easily.
 Set is not an entity type that comes standard with the Default Configuration, so you need to enable a [custom entity](https://support.shotgunsoftware.com/hc/en-us/articles/114094182834-Enabling-a-custom-entity) and call it Set before extending the schema and templates to use it.

 ### Enabling a custom entity